 Machine Learning Scientist, Weill Cornell Medicine & Tempus Labs

 Akshay Goel is currently a machine learning scientist at Tempus Labs and an associate researcher at Weill Cornell Medicine.
-He received his undergraduate medical degree from Rutgers University and subsequently completed his radiology residency at Columbia-New York-Presbyterian Hospital and an MRI fellowship at Well Cornell Medicine.
+He received his undergraduate degree in computer science from Carnegie Mellon University and his medical degree from Rutgers University.
+He subsequently completed his radiology residency at Columbia-New York-Presbyterian Hospital and an MRI fellowship at Well Cornell Medicine.
 Dr. Goel leads the development and deployment of multiple end-to-end machine learning pipelines, which have been validated with real-world clinical deployment.

 Data Centric AI and Deploying a Polycystic Kidney Disease Model